Lack of Follow Up Syndrome

 People require information and trust before they say yes.
 Yet 80 percent of the time lack of follow up causes a warm connection to turn cold.

-Here’s what entrepreneurs tell me:
+Here’s what accounting professionals tell me:

 - “I don’t have enough time to follow up.”